How You Can Care For Your Animals With A Holistic Approach

-You will find many different therapies listed at Taranet, including - Equine & Canine Bowen Therapy, Physiotherapy, Massage, Chiropractic, Shiatsu, Herbs for Animal Health, Aromatherapy, Acupuncture and Canine Massage plus many others!
-Also find information on how a holistic approach can help some common animal ailments (e.g. Sweet Itch, Osteoarthritis and many more!).
+You will find lots of different therapies listed here, including - Equine & Canine Bowen Therapy, Physiotherapy, Equine Massage, Chiropractic, Shiatsu, Herbs for Animal Health, Aromatherapy, Acupuncture and Canine Massage plus many others!
+Discover how a holistic approach can help some common horse, dog and other animal ailments (e.g. Sweet Itch, Osteoarthritis, Mud Fever, Sarcoids and plus others!).

-- Browse the site by either going through the navigation menu at the top right hand side or use our Site Map.
+- Browse the site by either going through the navigation menu at the top right hand side or use the Site Map.

-We hope you find the information you're looking for, but if you've any query about holistic healthcare for your animals, including if you'd like to find a complementary therapist for your animal near you, please do not hesitate to email us at directory [at] taranet.co.uk, we're happy to help if we can!
+I hope you find the information you're looking for.
+But if you've any query about holistic healthcare for your horse, dog or other animal.
+Including if you'd like to find a complementary therapist or holistic veterinary surgeon.
+Please do not hesitate to email me at directory [at] taranet.co.uk, I'm happy to help if I can!

 Notice - Complementary therapies for animals

-Before using any alternative or complementary therapy with your animal, please remember to contact your Veterinary Surgeon for advice.
+Before using any alternative or complementary therapy with your animal, please remember to contact your Veterinary Surgeon for advice first.

 Do remember that in different countries around the world, there maybe different laws as to what is legal or not, in working with animals with complementary therapies.
 If in doubt, do always speak to your Veterinary Surgeon first!